bartossh/sesame/README.md

 Sesame is a simple CLI tool written in C for validating password security.

+This software uses **https://haveibeenpwned.com/** to validate pwned passwords.

 This software is still under development, keep your expectations low.